Għajn Tuffieħa: Malta’s most beautiful beach

 - Blue Flag certified beach.

-- Quite a challenge to climb a long flight of stairs if you’re not in reasonable shape
+- Quite a challenge to climb a long flight of stairs if you’re not in reasonable shape, although a winding road leads up to the top of the beach as well

 - Parking can be difficult, especially on Sundays and public holidays